Tesla Model S side panels, strong but light. Source: Flickr

 There are a few advantages of hydrogen-powered vehicles to battery electric vehicles.

-The biggest advantage is that hydrogen is literally an infinite resource compared to lithium as there is an abundant supply of hydrogen around us.
-Take water for example.
+The biggest advantage is that hydrogen is an infinite resource compared to lithium, as hydrogen is abundant around us.
+Take water, for example.

 A hydrogen fuel cell vehicle is quite similar to a battery electric vehicle in which an onboard electric battery is still required.

-A second advantage is that you can refuel a hydrogen-powered vehicle as quickly as you refuel a fossil-fuel vehicle.
+A second advantage is that you can refuel a hydrogen-powered vehicle as quickly as a fossil-fuel vehicle.

-However, if the technology behind the hydrogen revolution can one day solve these limitations, then it may become viable and will definitely threaten the existence of Tesla.
+Third, based on today’s technology, hydrogen-powered vehicles are too costly to make and maintain.
+However, if the technology behind the hydrogen revolution can one day solve these limitations, then it may become viable and will threaten the existence of Tesla.

-If this day really comes, the investment thesis for Tesla can literally be thrown out and the question of cash dividends from Tesla is no longer relevant.
+If this day comes, Tesla’s investment thesis can be thrown out, and the question of cash dividends from Tesla is no longer relevant.

 Elon Musk May Not Be Keen On A Dividend

-Other areas where Tesla can spend its cash include buying a piece of land, if not a country that is rich in lithium where Tesla can mine the heck out of it to keep its battery cost down.
+Other areas where Tesla needs to spend cash include buying a piece of land, if not a country rich in lithium where Tesla can mine the heck out of it to keep its battery cost down.

-In addition, Tesla may consider a buyout of an EV startup such as Rivian or Nikola.
+In addition, Tesla may consider buying out an EV startup such as Rivian or Nikola.

-Therefore, it is probably better for Tesla to spend its cash on reinvestment rather than returning it to shareholders as the company is still in the growing stage.
+Therefore, it is probably better for Tesla to spend its cash on reinvestment rather than returning it to shareholders, as the company is still growing.

 Conclusion

-As Tesla does not pay a dividend, investors for now can only gain from the stock price appreciation.
+As Tesla does not pay a dividend, investors can only gain from the stock price appreciation.

-Since there are more reasons that support a cash dividend from Tesla, should Tesla go ahead to declare a dividend?
+Since more reasons support a cash dividend from Tesla, should Tesla declare a dividend?

 What do you say?